IsraArif-stack/AI-Sentiment-Classifier/README.md

 The model was trained on 120 samples and evaluated on 30 testing samples.
 It achieved an overall accuracy of 63.33% and a macro F1-score of 0.62.

-The trained model, TF-IDF vectorizer, and confusion matrix are saved for future use Author
+The trained model, TF-IDF vectorizer, and confusion matrix are saved for future use
+## Author

-Isra Arif
+## Isra Arif

-Artificial Intelligence Internship
+Artificial Intelligence Internship at progree

 Project: Intelligent Multi-Class Sentiment Classifier